 The Gowanus Canal in Brooklyn, one of two SuperFund sites in New York City, is emblematic of many contaminated post-industrial sites across the country.
-We are developing a portable, cost effective DNA-based soil contaminant test, working with community advocacy groups to support stakeholder equity in a rapidly gentrifying neighborhood.
+We are developing new methods to monitor contamination, working with community advocacy groups to support stakeholder equity in a rapidly gentrifying neighborhood.

 In New York City, sea level rise has led to a dramatic increase in flood risk, particularly in low-lying and coastal neighborhoods.
 Urban flood water contains a diverse array of contaminants, including industrial and household chemicals, fuels, and sewage found in an urban environment.
 We are developing protocols to assess how flooding events alter the microbiome of street surfaces.